RestComm/sip-servlets/sip-servlets-bootstrap/release/TOMCAT-SIP-SERVLETS-README.txt

 	Now that you can start it, you can play with the examples bundled with the release.
 For more information, check this link out https://sip-servlets.dev.java.net/examples/examples.html

+    The default port for SIP is 5080.
+There is one predeployed sample application - click2call.
+You can navigate to http://localhost:8080/click2call in order to see it in action.

 --------   What is different from Tomcat standard version

 	* the webapps directory contains both http and sip servlet applications (war and sar)